Software Review for Authors

 - A release candidate branch is named with the version number for the anticipated software information product release

-- A GitLab review issue provides structure for reviewers and makes it easier for them to conduct a review
+- A GitLab merge request provides structure for reviewers and makes it easier for them to conduct a review

-- A PDF of the final review issue can serve as the review and reconciliation documentation in the USGS Information Product Data System
+- A PDF of the final merge request documentation can serve as the review and reconciliation documentation in the USGS Information Product Data System